haarismemon/fb-hackaproject-foodswap/backend/README.md

             status: 0 - fail, 1 - success
             message: success or error message
-            list: a list of user's event (a list of List objects)
+            list: a list of user's event (a list of List objects) { uid: user's id,
+                    food: the food user wants to cook,
+                    status: the status of this event, can be 0-pending, 1-confirm, 2-done,
+                    date: the date to meet up in the format of 'YYYY-MM-DD',
+                    partnerid: will be the partner's id after matching is done, otherwise is null }

 ## Create new event